Florida’s Super-Rich Evacuate Their Art as Hurricane Ian Hits

 “It reinforces the importance of the pre-storm plans, because after the storm, the conditions are so detrimental to the artwork,” McGregor said.
 “The humidity, you don’t have air conditioning, you have water damage—it’s just really, really bad for art.”

 “We have a collection, and we basically just deinstalled as much as we could and put it into our bathrooms and rooms with no windows.
 We have big windows around our whole house,” Liz Dimmitt, a collector based in Belleair whose husband is an art dealer specializing in Old Masters, told The Daily Beast.
-Belleair, right off Tampa, is directly in the path of Ian.
+Belleair, just west of Tampa on the Gulf coast, sits directly in the path of Ian.

 “Things that are too big to deinstall we just wrapped up in plastic,” Dimmitt said, adding that the US Art shipping service is currently working to pick up objects from collectors to store them in their Orlando facility.
 (US Art evacuators were unavailable for comment.)